Skip to main content

 JavaScript: Base Conversion Formula

-You could also put preceding filter before parseInt to make sure the input is valid, or in between parseInt and toString() or something else you might like to put.
+We could also put preceding filter before parseInt to make sure the input is valid, or in between parseInt and toString() or something else.

 This should be wrapped in a function block, thus it will be easier to run over and over again.